gnome-terminator/docs/source/faq.rst

 Frequently Asked Questions
 ==========================

-Here I'll try to list some common questions that get asked for.
+Here I'll try to list some common questions that get asked.

 ------
 Why...